-During 2023, several training actions were carried out on non-financial risks, including specific training on Prevention of Money Laundering, Information Security and Climate and Environmental Risks.
-For 2023, the Bank will continue to focus on training as a form of contributing to the reduction of non-financial risks with special relevance for climate risks (ESG), digital transformation and cybersecurity.
+During 2024, several training actions were carried out on non-financial risks, including specific training on Prevention of Money Laundering, Information Security, ICT and Climate and Environmental Risks.
+For 2025, the Bank will continue to focus on training as a form of contributing to the reduction of non-financial risks with special relevance for climate risks (ESG), digital transformation and cybersecurity.

 Climate and environmental risks are becoming increasingly important for the banking activity.
 Given the distinct characteristics from the traditional risk factors to which the banking system is exposed, and due to the uncertainty and the time horizon in which they may materialize, these risks require special attention from the banking system.

-In 2023, continuity was given to the implementation of the action plan on sustainability, prepared with the help of a specialized consultant with a view to incorporating the ESG risk component in the Bank, an aspect that will be given special attention in 2024 and in the coming years.
+In 2024, continuity was given to the implementation of the action plan on sustainability, prepared with the help of a specialized consultant with a view to incorporating the ESG risk component in the Bank, with a focus on the analysis of climate risk materiality, an aspect that will be given special attention in 2025 and in the coming years.